 preached and had left them the Gospel of Matthew in Hebrew, which was also

-preserved until this time.”[2]
-(Numerous modern scholars refute the gospel of
+(Numerous modern scholars attempt to refute the historical statements that the gospel of

-and Eusebius quotes several different sources who say Matthew wrote his gospel
+Matthew was originally written in Hebrew.
+Now we do not have any original manuscripts, however Eusebius quotes several different sources who say Matthew wrote his gospel

 Armenia is the country most associated with